 Donald's nephews come by for Halloween and Donald plays tricks on them.
 But Witch Hazel was watching, and offers to help the boys get even.
 She brews up a potion that animates inanimate objects and sics them on Donald.
 He initially agrees to treat the boys, until he hears the witch call him a "pushover".
 She animates his feet to get him to cough up the key to his pantry.
-Written by

 Jon Reeves <email@example.com>